-Otherwise, there's a dip station at the YMCA, but no dip belt.
-So I had my parents order me a dip belt for my birthday last month.
-So I, of course, want to do free weight dips this time.
+Otherwise, there's a dip station at the YMCA, but no dip belt, I had my parents order me a dip belt for my birthday last month.
+I thus of course want to do weighted dips this time.
 And with dips working the lower pecs, then combing them with inclines for the upper chest makes for a good workout.

 As for the curls on bench days, I mentioned before about possibly competing in a powercurl contest.
 But I decided not too.
 In addition to the reasons mentioned at Weightlifting Discussion Board Posts for 4/4/04, I simply don't feel it is worth the risk of injury.
 When I tried going a little heavier on curls, I noticed a lot of strain on the lowest part of my biceps (at the "crease" opposite the elbow).
 I'm still somewhat tight there.
 And I'm afraid if I were to do a max curl, I would pull a biceps.
 However, I am going to keep doing as much curling exercises as I have been, as I like the fact that my biceps are starting to look half-decent.

 As for specific curl exercises, barbell curls are just a change from the curl bar curls I did in my last routine.
 And I have found that reverse curls really help my grip on DLs, so I'll probably do a form of those with most routines.
 Also, there is a hammer curl bar at the Y, so I want to try those as well.